-(7) Publication and Disclosure to Third Parties.
+4-6.
+Publication and Disclosure to Third Parties

 Premature publication, public use or disclosure of an invention can sometimes jeopardize the rights of the employee, the university or its assignee to secure patent protection.
-Therefore, unless the IPC has issued a waiver of university rights, the employee agrees that there shall be no publicity or disclosure concerning the invention until patent applications have been filed.
-Once an invention is identified as potentially patentable, all publicity, public reports, interviews, news releases, speeches, public disclosures or public demonstrations of the invention shall have prior clearance in writing from the university or TM.
+Therefore, unless the IPC has issued a waiver of university rights, the employee shall not promote or engage in any publicity or disclosure concerning the invention until patent applications have been filed.

+Once an invention is identified as potentially patentable, all publicity, public reports, interviews, news releases, speeches, public disclosures or public demonstrations of the invention shall have prior clearance in writing from the university or the Technology Manager.